Healthy Living: Sleep Problems

 What to do if you can’t sleep

-So you have followed all the above advice and gone to bed and you still can’t sleep.
+So you have followed all the above information and gone to bed and you still can’t sleep.
 It happens to all of us sometimes.
 But there are techniques for helping to sleep.

 First of all if you haven’t fallen asleep within about half an hour of going to bed then don’t try to fight it.
 Don’t lie in bed worrying about it.
 At this point get out of bed and go into another room.
 Potter around, reading or listening to music until you start to feel sleepy again then return to bed and try again.